mattzager/eda-backup-2/README.md

 `deploy.yml` is used to pull a docker image from Quay that contains `app.py` and `./templates/hello.html` Some of the attributes of this application can be modified by adjusting variables defined in `deploy.yml`

+Variables are defined conditionally based on events from a git provider like Gitea.